How the Sixth Mass Extinction Affects the U.S. Economy

 The IUCN is analyzing which species are most at risk.
-Of the species it has assessed, 27% are now threatened with extinction.
+It estimates that 27% are facing extinction.
 This includes 40% of amphibians, 31% of sharks and rays, 25% of mammals, and 14% of birds.

 Below is a tabular breakdown of the remaining population of the species mentioned above.
 Scroll down to view the complete dataset.

-By 2050, up to 50% of all species alive today could be headed towards extinction.
+By 2050, up to 50% of all species alive today could be headed toward extinction.
 That qualifies as a mass extinction event.